 It would be too bad to stay in town and not take adventage of this fantastic scenery.
 Fortunately, it is very easy to find a scooter or a bicycle for hire so you can go explore the countryside.
 I opted for the bicycle (but I think the scooter would have been more comfortable under the hot sun).

 I chose to head north of Vang Vieng, following Road 13 and the Nam Song River all the way to the village of Pha Tang.
 There is about 18 km between Vang Vieng and Pha Tang.

 Further down this page, I am sharing a virtual tour shot on the way back from Pha Tang to Vang Vieng, at times going off the main road and exploring nearby villages and rice paddies.
+Don’t miss it!

 How to go: Renting a bicycle or a scooter.